edunham/garden/README.txt

+2020-01-20: Planted York Imperial apple (good keeper) just S of the hummingbirds' favorite hazel bush.
+Planted Brook plum directly uphill of Dan Bae pear, sort of by a head-height cherry stump and downhill of a big old fir stump.
+Planted Moyer plum sort of SW of Brook by about 10', at the foot of another rotted old fir stump.
+Wove some of the gangly underbrush into arch trellises near the hardy kiwis.
 2020-01-12: Planted nonpareil almond near old house site near power line space and hawthorn hedge.
 2020-01-12: Planted danbae bear on hill near persimmon and lapins cherry by the fence post near the cedars and mulberry.
 2020-01-11: All 3 weeping willow cuttings from Dec 24 that were in the water have started rooting and leafing.
 Placed 2 of those 3 into a pot of soil on the kitchen windowsill.
 Put all 3 that I tried starting in the pot into the water, as they showed no growth and were looking a little dry.